colinhacks/typebox/example/model/readme.md

 ## Overview

 By design, TypeBox seperates type composition from validation logic.
-The reason for this to allow integrators to select only the TypeBox components meaningful to their respective projects.
-For example, the Fastify framework sees good use from TypeBox type composition, but internally uses Ajv for validation (so embedding the TypeBox compiler doesn't make sense).
-However, a direct consequence of keeping schematic and validation seperate, is TypeBox cannot provide built in validation for types, or express higher-order type composition as seen in libraries like Zod.
+The reason for this to allow integrators to select only the TypeBox components meaningful to their projects.
+For example, the Fastify framework gets good milage from TypeBox schema composition, but internally uses Ajv for validation (so embedding the TypeBox compiler doesn't make sense).
+However, a consequence of TypeBox keeping schematic and validation logic seperate, is it cannot provide built in validation on types, or express higher-order type composition abstractions as seen in libraries like Zod (by default)

-Higher-order composition is possible with TypeBox, but as such abstractions are vary considerably from library to library, TypeBox such abstractions as a down stream concern.
-To illustrate how one would approach higher-order composition abstractions with TypeBox, this example script re-implements the Zod type compositor model using TypeBox as a subsystem for inference and validation.
+Higher-order abstractions are possible with TypeBox, but as such abstractions are vary considerably from library to library, TypeBox treats these abstractions as implementor concerns.
+But to illustrate how one would approach higher-order composition abstractions with TypeBox, this example `model.ts` re-implements the Zod type compositor using TypeBox as a subsystem for inference and validation.
+It's written as a single TS file in under 500 lines of code.

-Integrators can use this example as a reference for building their own Zod-like libraries, while getting the benefits of being based on the JSON Schema specification, as well as being able to leverage TypeBox's high performance validation infrastructure.
+Integrators can use this example as a reference for building their own Zod-like, the benefits of which allow implementations to be based on the JSON Schema specification, as well as being able to leverage TypeBox's high performance validation infrastructure.

 License MIT